swisnl/laravel-nova-mirror/README.md

-# Automated Laravel Nova Mirror
+# Automated Laravel Nova Mirror builder

 [![PHP from Packagist](https://img.shields.io/packagist/php-v/swisnl/laravel-nova-mirror.svg)](https://packagist.org/packages/swisnl/laravel-nova-mirror)
 [![Latest Version on Packagist](https://img.shields.io/packagist/v/swisnl/laravel-nova-mirror.svg)](https://packagist.org/packages/swisnl/laravel-nova-mirror)

+> **This repository is not a public mirror.
+It can sync Nova downloads using your personal credentials to a private repository of your choice.**

 This application enables you to update a private mirror of Laravel Nova automatically.
 It downloads releases from the Nova site and updates a repository with the correct releases.